 Oxford Martin Programme on Resource Stewardship (OMPORS)

-As part of the Oxford Martin Programme on Resource Stewardship, InSIS is collaborating with Atmospheric, Oceanic and Planetary Physics to conduct research on the Usability of Probabilistic Forecasts.
-The aim of this interdisciplinary project is to address why scientific information is – or is not - used in decision making for the management of natural hazards and resources.
-It will examine current practices, techniques and methodologies employed throughout the weather forecast and user network, identifying factors that promote, enable or constrain the successful use of probabilistic forecasts, and the extent to which forecast information quality and/or institutional practices contribute to these forecasts [not] being used.
+As part of OMPORS, InSIS collaborated with colleagues in Atmospheric, Oceanic and Planetary Physics to conduct research on the usability of probabilistic forecasts.
+The aim of this interdisciplinary project was to address why scientific information is – or is not - used in decision making for the management of natural hazards and resources.
+It examined practices, techniques and methodologies employed by weather forecasters and forecast users, identifying social and technical factors that promote, enable or constrain the successful use of probabilistic forecasts.